LiaoChinTe/netsquid-simulation/VUBQC/README.md

 ### Test subprotocol variable ranges
-- range A=n*pi/8, n=[0,7]
-- range B=n*pi/8, n=[0,15]
-- theta1: A
-- theta2: A
+- t:[1,2]
-- r1:[0,1]
+- theta : C
-- r2:[0,1]
+- range C=n*pi/4, n=[0,7]

 **results:**
-- d :[1,2]
-- p1:[0,1]
-- p2:[0,1]
-- z1:[0,1]
+- b1 :[0,1]
-- z2:[0,1]
+- b2 :[0,1]
-- delta1: A or B
+- delta1: C
-- delta2: A or B
+- delta2: C
+- r :[0,1]

 All angle measurements are rotated along Z-axis.
 Following 3 steps on a qubit: rotate angle *-Ang* -> measure in X basis -> rotate angle *Ang*

-### Test subprotocol variable Steps
+### Test subprotocol2 variable Steps

- 1. C randomly chooses d.
- 2. S generates four qubits in |0> state.(label 1 to 4)
+1. Server generates four qubits in |0> state.(label 1 to 4)
- 3. S makes two EPR pairs: Apply H gate and CNOT gate with qubit label 1 and qubit label 2, same with 3 and 4.
+2. Server makes two EPR pairs: Apply H gate and CNOT gate with qubit label 1 and qubit label 2, same with 3 and 4.
- 4. S sends two qubits (2 and 4) to C, now the two EPR pairs are shared.
+3. Server sends two qubits (2 and 4) to C, now the two EPR pairs are shared.
- 5. C if d value equal to 1, randomly chooses theta2 and r2, measure qubit 2 by -theta2, assign result to p2.

-      if d value equal to 2, measures qubit 2 in standard basis, assign result to z2.
- 6. C sends ACK to S.
- 7. S swaps memory position of qubit 1 with qubit 3.
- 8. S sends ACK2 to C.
- 9. C if d value equal to 1, measures qubit 4 in standard basis, assign result to z1.

-      if d value equal to 2, randomly chooses theta1 and r1, measure qubit 4 by -theta1, assign result to p1.
-10. C sends ACK3 to S.
-11. S apply CZ with qubits 1 and 3.
-12. S sends ACK4 to C.
-13. C if d value equal to 1, randomly chooses delta1, assign delta2=theta2+(z1+p2+r2)*pi.

-      if d value equal to 2, randomly chooses delta2, assign delta1=theta1+(z2+p1+r1)*pi.
+4. Client randomly chooses t and theta.
+5. Client, if t=1, measures qubit 2 with -theta, assign result to bt.
+Then measure qubit 4 with standard basis, assgin result to d. if t=2, measures qubit 4 with -theta, assign result to bt.
+Then measure qubit 2 with standard basis, assgin result to d.
-14. C sends delta1 and delta2 to S.
+6. Client randomly chooses r, and send delta1 and delta2
+7. Client, if t=1, assign delta1 = theta+(r+d+bt)*pi, randomly assign delta2 in range C.
+   If t=2, randomly assign delta1 in range C, assign delta2 = theta+(r+d+bt)*pi.
-15. S measures the qubit 3 by delta1.
-And measures qubit 1 by delta2, assign results to m1 and m2.
+8. Server measures qubit 1 and 3 in standard basis, assign results to b1 and b2.
-16. S sends m1 and m2 to C
-17. C if d value equal to 1, and (z1+r2+p2)%2=m2, than verification passed.

-      if d value equal to 2, and (z2+r1+p1)%2=m1, than verification passed.

-      else Not verified.
+9. Client, if t=1, varification passes if r=b1.
+   If t=2, varification passes if r=b2.